Introduction

 divided into rows and columns, each having the same number of experimental

-units which is equal to the number of treatments.
+units, which is equal to the number of treatments.
 The treatments are assigned

 and only once in each row and column.